-The Holy Trinity Of Zoom Lenses
+The Ideal Trifecta of Zoom Lenses

 Typically, what people are referring to is a specific grouping of three specific lenses in a given mount.
 This includes a wide-angle zoom, a standard zoom and a telephoto zoom.
 These trios usually represent the best zoom lenses in a manufacturer's lineup, offering wide, constant apertures and multi-purpose focal length ranges.
 In the camera world, 'all-in-one' lenses that can cover wide-angle to telephoto do exist, but they usually lack in aperture size, build quality or other optical areas.